 To make sure that their flight is not affected by an ongoing or planned strike, passengers should contact the airline services.
 Furthermore, passengers should check their e-mail to see if the airline has sent any information (be sure to look in the spam or junk email folder as well).
 In certain cases passengers are allowed to ask for a fixed-sum monetary compensation.

 The airline can deny the compensation in the case of extraordinary circumstances (circumstances that exist outside of the airlines direct control and, therefore, circumstances in which the airline cannot be held responsible).

 Strikes can be considered as extraordinary circumstances in certain instances.
-This is namely the case if the persons on strike are not the airlines own personnel.
 Nevertheless, passengers should always go to the airlines desk and ask for a confirmation of the cancellation or delay and the reason for it.

 Given the fact that a small quantity of liquid cannot constitute a dangerous explosive, the regulation limits the size of the liquid container to 100 milliliters each.
 All the containers must be placed in a 1 litre re-sealable transparent plastic bag.
 This limitation applies to all flights departing from and landing at an airport located in the EU, wherever the final destination may be and regardless of the passengers’ nationality.

 These rules apply to all liquids.
 Nevertheless, there is an exception for some liquids such as medicine (with prescription) and special dietetics products, i.e baby food.

 Passengers are also authorized to buy liquids in duty free shops.

 Airline complaint forms can be hard to find.
 To make the search easier for travelers, we have compiled a list of forms for selected European airlines.
 You can use these links to submit complaints regarding lost / damaged baggage or delayed / cancelled flights.